 |

 ↖ Homepage of the site 'What to do with your life?'
-How to meet the ecological constraint?Meeting the ecological constraint means concretely respecting the Earth's limits.
-1. Fight against the inflation of non-productive personnelMeeting the ecological constraint requires adopting a logic of degrowth to reduce the pressure on raw materials, waste, and other emissions that disturb the climate.
-Non-productive personnel refers to people doing jobs with little or no impact on society, or even harmful ones.
-For example, quality services, personnel management, marketers, financiers or lawyers, as opposed to nurses, teachers, and waste collectors.
-2. Frame decision-making processesThe ecological impact of production must come before other considerations such as cost or marketing.
-3. Banning unsolicited advertisingWe cannot, on one hand, artificially create in individuals needs they did not have, and on the other hand, ask them to moderate their behavior to protect the planet.
-Given the extent of the desired moderation, the 'just right' middle ground on this scale is just a way of pretending to do ecology.
-4. Reduce birth ratesThis is an important measure, but it requires significant work to manage the negative indirect effects.
-In particular, it implies that the subsistence of the elderly is not ensured by the children of a particular gender.
-Summary: Adopt an economic policyOur modern states follow an economic policy ... foolish, as it is mainly focused on 'more'—growth—rather than on 'better.'
-We therefore produce more and more things that are not really useful, to the detriment of poorly met elementary needs, and especially the irresponsible use of natural resources, unnecessary pollution, meaningless jobs, and a work rhythm and pressure without justification.
-A serious economic policy starts by defining what are the needs of the members of the community that one wishes to meet, and then focuses on doing it as well as possible, that is, with the least possible impact on natural resources and the environment, as well as an optimal organization of work aimed at limiting it to the strictly necessary.
-Deepen the subjectStart by fully understanding the major difficulty of the subject, exposed in the question 'Why are small gestures for the planet dangerous?'
-Understand what a serious economic policy is by referring to the question 'What is an economic policy?'
-Read chapter 14 'Consumption and ecology' of the book .From Capital to Reason For a more detailed explanation of Parkinson's Law and what we mean by non-productive personnel, see the question 'What does Parkinson's Law teach us?' on this site, or read chapter 2 'Generalized nepotism' of the book .From Capital to Reason For an explanation of what we mean by framing the decision-making process, see the questions 'Why do humans reason so wrong?' and 'How to make decisions in line with the general interest?', then read the second part of the book .From Capital to Reason
+How to meet the ecological constraint?Meeting the ecological constraint concretely means respecting the Earth's limits.
+1. Combating the inflation of non-production workforceMeeting the ecological constraint requires entering a degrowth logic, to reduce the pressure on raw materials, waste, and other emissions that disturb the climate.
+The non-production workforce consists of people performing jobs with low, negligible, or even harmful impact on society.
+For example, quality assurance departments, personnel management, marketers, finance, or legal services, as opposed to nurses, teachers, or sanitation workers.
+2. Regulating decision-making processesThe ecological impact of production must take precedence over other considerations such as cost or marketing.
+3. Banning unsolicited advertisingOne cannot artificially create needs in individuals that they did not have on one hand, and on the other hand ask them to moderate themselves to protect the planet.
+Given the magnitude of moderation required, the middle ground on this scale is merely a way of pretending to do ecology.
+4. Educating for the search for minimalismSocial ambition, stemming from our genetic heritage, drives us to want more than our neighbor.
+This very powerful instinct needs to be countered byeducation, through learning the search for minimalism.
+5. Reducing birth ratesThis is an important measure, but it requires significant work to master the negative indirect effects.
+In particular, it implies that the subsistence of the elderly should not be guaranteed by children of a specific gender.
+Synthesis: Adopt an economic policyOur modern states follow a ... stupid economic policy, primarily focused on more - growth - rather than on better.
+We therefore produce increasingly useless things, to the detriment of basic needs that are poorly met, and above all through irresponsible use of natural resources, unnecessary pollution, meaningless jobs, and an unjustified work pace and pressure.
+A serious economic policy begins by defining the needs of the community members we wish to meet, and then strives to do so best, meaning with the least possible impact on natural resources, the environment, as well as an optimal work organization aimed at limiting it to the strict minimum.
+DeepenStart by properly understanding the major difficulty of the subject, exposed in the question 'Why are small gestures for the planet dangerous?'.
+Understand what a serious economic policy is by referring to the question 'What is an economic policy?'.
+Read chapter 14 'Consumption and Ecology' of the book From Capital to Reason.
+For a more detailed explanation of Parkinson's Law, and of what we mean by non-production workforce, see the question 'What does Parkinson's Law teach us?' on this site, or read chapter 2 'Generalized Nepotism' of the book From Capital to Reason.
+For an explanation of what we mean by regulation of the decision-making process, see the questions 'Why do humans reason massively incorrectly?' and 'How to take decisions consistent with the general interest?', then read the second part of the book From Capital to Reason.
+Regarding the individual aspect, consult the third recommendation '' of the question 'How to succeed in life?' consult the third recommendation concerning the search for minimalism.

 |